 9. Incorporate edible planting

 'Incorporate some edible planting by bringing a kitchen garden into the ornamental space,' suggests James.
-'Although you may have the space for a large vegetable garden at some distance from the house, it’s good to incorporate a carefully-designed kitchen garden closer to the house too – as long as it is aesthetically pleasing as well as practical!'
+'Although you may have the space for a large vegetable garden at some distance from the house, it’s good to incorporate a carefully-designed kitchen herb garden closer to the house too – as long as it is aesthetically pleasing as well as practical!'

 'Enjoying a few home-grown herbs or vegetables can be a fun way to cut back on buying plastic-wrapped products from the supermarket.'